ltpUYEN/Carbon-Majors-EDA/README.md

 ```
 ![15](https://github.com/user-attachments/assets/9dd0098b-d50d-4300-b75f-35830cadb0fc)

-# Conclusion:
+### Conclusion:
 This analysis confirms historical emissions are concentrated among top oil, coal, and gas producers (including state-owned, investor-owned, and nation-state attributions).
-While the data mainly links climate impact to the end-use of these fuels (Scope 3), Natural Gas stands out: its direct operational footprint (Scope 1) is proportionally much larger than other fuels, primarily due to potent methane leaks.
-Therefore, operational emissions – especially methane in the gas sector – is critical for pinpointing where producers can make direct cuts at the source.
+While the data mainly links climate impact to the end-use of these fuels (Scope 3), Natural Gas operations show a distinct profile with a proportionally larger share of potent fugitive methane emissions (as CO2e), suggesting methane management is an important factor for direct mitigation efforts by producers in that sector.